arung-northwestern/pyIsoP/docs/examples.rst

 or a High Performance Cluster (HPC) with no or little additional coding on your part.
 This facilitates super-fast calculation of fine grids and/or even high-throughput screening of materials in an interactive fashion, just as if you were working on your local machine.

-We have to initialize a client for Dask depending upon where you want to compute the grid.
+We have to initialize a client for Dask depending upon the machine you want to use to compute the grid.

-        2.1 **Working on your laptop (1 CPU)**: No need to do anything, Dask will automatically recognize and use multi-threading.
-No overhead will occur from information transfer between nodes.
+        2.1 **Working on your laptop (1 CPU)**: No need to do anything, Dask will automatically recognize your cores and use multi-threading.
+No overhead will occur from making copies and transfering information between workers.

         2.2 **Working on an HPC (many, many CPUs)**: You have to start a mini-cluster with your processor and memory requirements and set that as your client.
 Here's an example on an HPC that uses SLURM as the job-scheduler